 The 63rd Front of Colombia’s FARC guerrilla group is thought to provide protection and logistical support for Peruvian illegal miners along the Putumayo River, on the border between Colombia and Peru.

 Human smuggling networks and illegal loggers also operate in Peru, and extortion is a major industry.

 Peru has a centralized police force, the Peruvian National Police (Policía Nacional del Peru – PNP).
 The force has a reputation for corruption.

-As of 2016, Peru had 120,660 active frontline military personnel.
-The armed forces’ reputation has in the past suffered due to incidents of human rights abuses during the internal conflict, and some military leaders’ support for Fujimori, who was imprisoned for corruption and human rights abuses (though later released in early 2018 on a controversial pardon as his health deteriorated).
+As of 2017, Peru had around 100,000 active frontline military personnel.
+The armed forces’ reputation has suffered in the past due to incidents of human rights abuses during the internal conflict, and some military leaders’ support for Fujimori, who was imprisoned for corruption and human rights abuses (though later released in early 2018 on a controversial pardon as his health deteriorated).

 The armed forces have recently increased their involvement in fighting drug trafficking and the remnants of Shining Path, conducting joint operations with the police force.
 Authorities have dealt severe blows to the Shining Path in recent years, although the rebel group remains strong in certain regions.

 Members of the armed forces have long been implicated in arms trafficking networks linked to criminal groups.